 The Falcon BMS charts are heavily inspired from real navigation charts.
-Unfortunately many real-life aspects are not transposable in Falcon.
-As a consequence real navigation charts cannot be used accurately in our simulation.
-I decided to make a chart set for each South Korean airbase using the relevant real navigation charts where appropriate and a lot of guessing when I was lacking real world information.
+Unfortunately, many real-life aspects are not transposable in Falcon (yet).
+As a consequence, real navigation charts cannot be used accurately in our simulation.
+In your installation you find a chart set for each South Korean airbase using the relevant real navigation charts where appropriate and a lot of guessing because of lacking of real world information.
 At this time the whole of Korea is covered and the charts are part of the default BMS installation.